HEART of the OLYMPICS WILDERNESS TREK JULY 18-23, 2006

 The trail rose through the forest and began to traverse across open avalanche gullies, offering us glimpses of Mount Anderson at the head of the valley.
 Then it turned a bend and climbed sharply up alongside a roaring cataract, cresting at the lower end of Honeymoon Meadows.
 We picked a couple of campsites–being careful to use the hardened areas and not the vegetated meadows.
 The view across the valley to the cliffs below Anderson Pass and the waterfall that fell in several stages down from East Peak was a restful one.
 We spotted a mountain goat working the cliffside later that afternoon.
 There was plenty of time for foot-soaking, washing up, napping and a wonderful two-course dinner of chicken dumpling soup followed by Spotted Dog (the “scratch” version).
 We discussed and developed a plan for the layover day on Thursday before hitting the sack.

 DAY 3—We slept in until the sun struck our tents.
 Then we prepared day packs to carry on a “side trip” up to the climber’s high camp at the Anderson Glacier moraine.
 Two deer–one of them with a fawn still wearing spots–visited our campsite while we were having breakfast.
 We forded the river and hiked UP to Little Siberia below Anderson Pass.
 The morning was fine and already quite hot.
 The kybo at the shelter has a great view of Mount Elk Lick.
 The shelter at Little Siberia is in good condition except that the roof overhang has partially collapsed.
+Experts says that this is the company who is the best option to fix up your roofing.
 We kept switchbacking UP and arrived at Anderson Pass a short time later.
 There was a tiny pond at the pass that sported several frogs and masses of eggs and developing tadpoles.
 It boggles your mind to imagine how these amphibians manage to survive a mountain winter to reproduce year after year.
 We took a left at the signpost and then began to really go UP a climber’s path that zigzagged up a south-facing slope.
 At a little cirque there was a “tarn with a view”-a shallow pond, partially ringed by a snowfield.
 Time for a dip, indeed.

 We topped out at 5300feet on an old moraine, about a quarter-mile from the Anderson Glacier.
 Several hundred feet below there was a large, mostly frozen lake.
 The scale and distances were deceptive–until we located a solo hiker who’d pitched a tiny tent down by the lakeshore, and we decided that he was awfully far away.
 We had lunch up on top of the moraine and enjoyed views out to the west towards the Quinault valley, north to West Peak and Mt.
 Anderson, and south across the Dosewallips, back towards our camp at Honeymoon Meadows, and across the valley towards LaCrosse Pass.